 Here is a closer look at the key benefits.

 Running works your heart and lungs.
-It allows your blood to become much more efficient at carrying oxygen to the cells and eliminating carbon dioxide and other wastes.
-As your heart becomes stronger, it pumps more blood with less effort.
+It allows your blood to become more efficient at carrying oxygen to the cells and eliminating carbon dioxide and other wastes.
+As your heart strengthens, it pumps more blood with less effort.

 As your fitness increases, your resting heart rate decreases.
 Aerobically fit individuals have resting heart rates of around 45 to 50 beats per minute as compared to 75 to 80 beats for an unconditioned person's heart.

 Running regularly helps you to achieve:

 Running—along with other weight-bearing exercise—stimulates stronger bones.
 As muscles get stronger and bigger, the bone becomes stronger and denser.
 So running can be especially beneficial for women who are going into menopause and/or have a family history of osteoporosis.